maycuatroi/evo-flow/CONTRIBUTING.md

 # How to develop on this project

-evo_flow welcomes contributions from the community.
+evoflow welcomes contributions from the community.

 **You need PYTHON3!**